Brownsburg, Indiana

 Brownsburg is a town in Hendricks County, Indiana, United States.
-The population was recorded to be 21,285 residents at the 2010 Census, an increase from the 14,520 residents in 2000. the estimated population was recorded to be 27,001 residents.
-In 2020 the population was recorded as 28,973 residents.
+In the 2020 census, the population was recorded as 28,973 residents.

 History

 Brownsburg was first settled in 1824 by James B. Brown.
-When he arrived, the area was a dense, unbroken stretch of wilderness.
 Delaware Indians lived in what is now called Lincoln Township, along White Lick Creek, which was then called "Wa-pe-ke-way" or "White Salt".

 Four years later, the first log schoolhouse was built in Brown Township.
-Once a stagecoach line was established along a road built in 1820 connecting to Indianapolis, more settlers arrived.
+Brown and additional settlers arrived once a stagecoach line was established along a road built in 1820 connecting to Indianapolis.
 William Harris settled in the area north of what is now Main Street, selling sections of woods to incoming pioneers.
-This gave the town its original name of Harrisburg in 1835.
-A post office was established in 1836 under the name of Harrisburg but was later changed to Brownsburg, since the name Harrisburg was being used by a post office in another Indiana county.
+This gave the town its original name of Harrisburgh in 1835.
+A post office was established in 1836 under the name of Harrisburgh but was later changed to Brownsburg, since the name Harrisburgh was being used by a post office in another Indiana county.

 From 1840 to 1870, Brownsburg tripled in size, increased from six to sixteen acres, and added its first church.
-The town's first election was held in 1848.
+The town was incorporated in 1848, however it soon dissolved due to struggles relating to the American Civil War.
 In 1863, it was divided into Brown Township and Lincoln Township.

+Brownsburg incorporated a second time in 1870, this time permanently.

 In 1985, part of the movie Hoosiers was filmed in the former College Avenue Gym.